8 Maid of Honor Etiquette Questions You Might Be Too Shy to Ask

-A. The bridesmaids are definitely expected to chip in, and brides should make this explicitly clear, maybe by sending a cheery, cute email listing everyone's contact info and important events.
-Explain that expenses will be shared equally among the girls.
-Instruct them to save all receipts for decorations, gag gifts, shower invites, etc. (you do the same).
-As maid of honor, you'll be in charge of tallying totals and hashing out who owes what.
-Just think, once it's a given that everyone's paying, you'll be in a better position to enjoy the experience.
-If moola is an issue for all of you, commit to a budget and work from there.
-It's just a matter of getting everyone on the same page.
+No, no—don't worry.
+The entire wedding party is definitely expected to chip in to help pay for prewedding event expenses (from the food and venue to the décor and gifts), so the bride should make expectations clear from the start.
+Whether you send a cheerful, but transparent email or invite your crew over for brunch or happy hour to talk budget expectations and concerns, this conversation needs to happen sooner rather than later.
+Explain that, if everyone's okay with it, expenses will be shared equally among the group.
+Everyone should save all receipts for decorations, gifts, shower invites and so on (including the bride).
+The maid of honor, is in charge of tallying totals and hashing out who owes what.
+Just think, once it's a given everyone's paying, you'll be in a better position to enjoy the experience.
+If money is an issue for all of you, commit to a budget your bank account allows and work from there (and dont' be afraid to tell the bride if you're concerned).
+The most important thing is getting everyone on the same page from the start.

-A. Call him your honor attendant, your man of honor, or best person.
-More and more brides and grooms are having close friends of the opposite sex stand up for them.
-The nitty gritty?
-He should wear whatever the groomsmen are wearing (no, he doesn't have to don a dress), and don't make him throw you an ultra-girly shower -- i.e., make sure his role makes him comfortable.
-Also let your photographer know that he should be photographed as one of your attendants in group wedding-party pictures, so he doesn't get shoved in with all the groom's guys.
+Of course!
+Not sure what title to give him?
+Try honor attendant, man of honor or best person.
+More couples are recruiting their closest friends of the opposite sex to stand up and celebrate with them.
+Your man of honor can wear whatever the groomsmen are wearing or don a standout suit (if there's a groom in the picture, just make sure he's not upstaged).
+Most importantly, make sure he's comfortable in the role and with all relevant events—if there's an outing or bonding activity he's not thrilled about planning or attending, don't force it on him.
+Also let your photographer know he should be photographed as one of your attendants in group wedding-party pictures, so he doesn't get shoved in with all the groom's guys.

-Q: Is it customary for the maid of honor to give a speech at the reception?
-Should I be prepared just in case?
+8. Is the maid of honor always expected to give a speech at the reception?